Picking the right wedding party can be tricky. Sure, the obvious choice is selecting your closes friends because they are there to support you.

 They will love running around town with you as you shop for tuxedos, wedding gowns, and picking the perfect venue.
 Who wouldn’t want to be a part of all of this fun for your special day?

-This sounds like a couple who may not truly understand the dynamics of picking a wedding party.
+This sounds like a couple who may not truly understand the dynamics of picking members.
 As much as we would love for your wedding party to support you each step of the way, the truth is, most may not.

 Here’s what you should know when picking your wedding party.